JainAnnanya/JainAnnanya/README.md

 ### Hello, I'm Annanya Jain!

-*👩‍💻 Junior, pursuing a Bachelor of Science in Computer Science at Stevens Institute of Technology.*
+*👩‍💻 Senior, pursuing a Bachelor of Science in Computer Science at Stevens Institute of Technology.*

 ## About Me